-Keep things out of baby's sleep area -no objects, toys, or other items.
+Keep things out of your grandbaby's sleep area-no objects, toys, or other items.

-- Remove everything from baby's sleep area except a fitted sheet covering the mattress. - Things in the sleep area can pose dangers for baby, especially if they are: - Soft or squishy (pillows, stuffed toys, crib bumpers) - Under or over baby (comforters, quilts, blankets, positioners) - Non-fitted, even if lightweight, small, or "tucked in" (loveys/cloths, non-fitted sheets, tucked-in blankets) - Weighted (weighted blankets, weighted swaddles, weighted objects) - Research links crib bumpers and bedding other than a fitted sheet covering the baby's mattress to serious injuries and deaths from SIDS, suffocation, entrapment, and strangulation.
+- Remove everything from your grandbaby's sleep area except a fitted sheet covering the mattress. - Things in the sleep area can pose dangers for baby, especially if they are: - Soft or squishy (pillows, stuffed toys, crib bumpers) - o Under or over baby (comforters, quilts, blankets, positioners) - Non-fitted, even if lightweight, small, or "tucked in" (loveys/cloths, non-fitted sheets, tucked-in blankets) - o Weighted (weighted blankets, weighted swaddles, weighted objects) - Research links crib bumpers and bedding other than a fitted sheet covering the baby's mattress to serious injuries and deaths from SIDS, suffocation, entrapment, and strangulation.